 In addition, because the combining grapheme joiner has the canonical combining class of 0, canonical reordering will not reorder any adjacent combining marks around a combining grapheme joiner.
-(See the definition of canonical reordering in Section 3.11, Canonical Ordering Behavior.)
+(See the discussion of canonical ordering in Section 3.11, Normaliza-tion Forms.)
 In turn, this means that insertion of a combining grapheme joiner between two combining marks will prevent normalization from switching the positions of those two combining marks, regardless of their own combining classes.